Rest Defense Explained: The 2-3 and 3-2 Structures That Kill Counter-Attacks

 To understand which structure works best, we looked at transition data from the 2023/24 Champions League group stages.
 We compared teams utilizing a primary 2-3 shape versus a 3-2 shape.

-Analysis: The data suggests the 3-2 structure is significantly more robust at stopping central counters (Middle Transition Stops), which are statistically more dangerous.
-However, the 2-3 structure handles wide counters better due to the wider starting position of the inverted fullbacks in the second line.
+Analysis: The data suggests the 3-2 structure is significantly more robust to undersrabd how to stop counter-attacks in football (Middle Transition Stops), which are statistically more dangerous.
+However, the 2-3 rest defense structure handles wide counters better due to the wider starting position of the inverted fullbacks in the second line.

 The 3-2 is superior for teams that dominate central possession, while the 2-3 suits teams that force play wide.